-Bacterial meningitis is a major public health issue for countries in the Sahal region, known as the meningitis belt.
+Bacterial meningitis is a major public health issue for countries in the Sahel region, known as the meningitis belt.
 In this region, which stretches from Senegal to Ethiopia, more than 800,000 cases have been notified over the last fifteen years with an average mortality rate of 10%.
 The majority of victims are children under five (two thirds of cases observed).
 The youngest, aged between four and eighteen months, are the most vulnerable.

 The meningococcus, pneumococcus and haemophilus are the three main bacterial agents responsible for meningitis in children.
 However, meningococcus is the only etiological agent capable of generating the epidemics observed periodically in Africa.
-It comprises a range of sub-types, including serogroups A, B, C, x, Y and W which account for more than 99% of meningococcal meningitis cases.
+It comprises a range of sub-types, including serogroups A, B, C, x, Y and W, which account for more than 99% of meningococcal meningitis cases.
 Meningococcus serogroup A (NmA) is responsible for between 80 to 85% of all reported cases.
-Consequently, the introduction of the new MenAfriVac® vaccine that targets NmA should significantly decrease the number of cases reported in meningitis belt countries.
+Consequently, the introduction of the new MenAfriVac[®] vaccine that targets NmA should significantly decrease the number of cases reported in meningitis belt countries.

-However, following mass vaccination campaigns in local populations with the vaccine, it is feared that bacterial strains present in those areas could change rapidly into serogroups that were previously in the minority.
+However, following mass vaccination campaigns in local populations with MenAfriVac[®], it is feared that bacterial strains present in those areas could change rapidly into serogroups that were in minority, so far.

 In order to confirm the impact of the vaccine and the first encouraging results recorded, longer term surveillance is vital.
-It is thus essential for the countries concerned to have strong diagnostic capacity of meningitis bacteria.
-However, diagnosis is costly, requiring equipment and techniques that are only possible for leading laboratories, which are often far from the patient's epidemic area.
+It is essential for the countries concerned to have strong diagnostic capacity of bacterial meningitis.
+However, diagnosis is costly requiring equipment and techniques that are only possible for reference laboratories, which are often far from patients and the epidemic area.
 This hinders real time epidemiological surveillance of meningococcus meningitis.

-User-friendly rapid diagnostic tests in the form of test strips that can be used at the patient's bedside appear to be a highly promising alternative to strengthen surveillance, particularly in distant areas.
-The first rapid diagnostic test developed by the Institut Pasteur and Cermes now exists to detect the four main serogroups of meningococcus, but two are still missing.
+The use of rapid diagnostic tests in the form of test stripes, simple to use and to analyse at the bedside of patient, and inexpensive, apperas to be a highly promising alternative to strengthen surveillance, particularly in remote areas.
+Currently, a first rapid diagnostic test developed jointly by the Institut Pasteur and Cermes exists to detect four out of the main serogroups of meningococcus, but two are still missing.

 At the beginning of 2012, with the support of the Total Foundation, the Institut Pasteur launched a project to develop a kit of rapid diagnostic tests capable of identifying all the main serogroups of meningococcus.
 The core work of the project was offered as part of high-level doctoral training to a student from the Ivory Coast.
-Validating the rapid diagnostic tests in real life situations will require the expertise of the Pasteur International Network institutes present in the region and their involvement in the national surveillance system.
+Validating the rapid diagnostic tests in real life situations will rely on the expertise of institutes from the Institut Pasteur International Network present in the region and their involvement in the national surveillance system.